Online convex optimization for robust control of constrained dynamical systems: Conclusion

 \section{Conclusion}

 In this paper, we propose an algorithm for controlling linear dynamical systems subject to time-varying and a priori unknown cost functions, state and input constraints, exogenous disturbances, and measurement noise.
-The proposed controller is based on the online convex optimization framework and makes use of techniques originally developed in the context of robust model predictive control.
-In particular, we develop a constraint tightening that ensures recursive feasibility and constraint satisfaction despite the disturbances acting on the system.
+This algorithm is based on the online convex optimization framework and makes use of techniques originally developed in the context of robust model predictive control.
+In particular, we develop a constraint tightening that ensures robust constraint satisfaction despite the disturbances acting on the system.
 The proposed algorithm's dynamic regret is shown to be bounded linearly in the variation of the cost functions and the magnitude of the disturbances.

 Future work includes generalizing the presented results to more general system classes, e.g., nonlinear systems or time-varying linear systems.
-Furthermore, developing algorithms that achieve bounded dynamic regret with respect to the optimal solution of~\eqref{eq:OCP} as a benchmark (instead of the sequence of optimal steady state in this work) is another interesting direction for future research.
+Furthermore, analyzing the dynamic regret of the proposed algorithm with respect to the optimal solution of~\eqref{eq:OCP} as a benchmark (as opposed to the sequence of optimal steady states in this work), and possibly modifying the algorithm to achieve a small regret bound, are additional interesting directions for future research.